The 8 best hot brushes that deliver a frizz-free, salon-worthy blow dry at home

 Reasons to avoid

 Arguably the most famous hair styler on the market, the Dyson Airwrap is a master of pretty much all trades.
 Though it's the most expensive option here by quite some way, this system leverages clever and unique technology called the Coanda effect as well as a proprietary digital motor.
 The various attachments can curl, wave, smooth and dry strands without the direct extreme heat of a traditional iron.
-These one-click, agile attachments can be quickly adjusted or changed while styling, enabling us to create everything from a bouncy blow dry to loose waves or tighter curls.
+These one-click, agile attachments can be quickly adjusted or changed while styling, enabling you to create everything from a bouncy blow dry to loose waves or tighter curls.
 The technique takes a little getting used to, particularly in the case of the barrels, but our step-by-step guide to how to use the Dyson Airwrap is loaded with tips to help you.

 Without getting too technical, said Coanda effect is a physical phenomenon that "attracts" hair and curls it around the barrel of the brush to gently heat and style it with air.
 In other words, you don't have to wrap each section of hair around the barrel yourself – the Airwrap does this slightly tedious task for you.
-Yes, it's a costly gadget, but we'd argue that if you have the funds and want a versatile tool that won't damage your hair, the investment is worth every penny.
+Yes, it's a costly gadget, but I'd argue that if you have the funds and want a versatile tool that won't damage your hair, the investment is worth every penny.
 It's one of the best hot brushes we've tried for creating a professional-looking DIY blow dry that doesn't take hours to create, and it's particularly useful for those with long hairstyles.

 In order that this guide mostly includes hot brushes that are all-in-one tools, the Dyson Airwrap is the only multi-styler we've featured here – but if you want something similar with a smaller price tag, we've reviewed other multi-stylers in our guide to the top Dyson Airwrap alternatives on the market.